whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

 *** emacs inside vscode features ***
-  - [] Choose a default emacs theme... perhaps gruvbox again?
   - [] Add a "tab" opening mode to the vs-code extension, to support dual monitor development where the bottom monitor is full-screen.
        (This should enable more immersive development / help with monitoring.)
-       - In a week (https://github.com/microsoft/vscode/issues/208790)
+       - 📆 In a week
+       (https://github.com/microsoft/vscode/issues/208790)
   - [-] Add the 'chat' tab-bar item.
   - [] Notify with red dot on tab-name if terminal has spit output.
-  - [] Autoscroll `eat` terminal?
   + Done
+  - [x] Autoscroll `eat` terminal?
+  - [c] Choose a default emacs theme... perhaps gruvbox again?
   - [x] Get tab cycling shortcuts working / find other potential shortcut issues.
   - [c] How can I open the full one-window dev environment in one click?
   - [x] Subtle issues with buffer rendering after mixing eat terminals and splits... (had to do with emojis)